 For all tiers the timeline for the notice begins at the point the PWS learns of a violation.
 Late reporting from a laboratory will delay PN, but generally as long as a PWS can prove that they took timely action upon learning of the violation there should be no enforcement on the PN requirement.
 However, since notifying the public is critical for Tier 1 emergencies, it remains the PWS's responsibility to ensure that the laboratory will produce results as quickly as possible.
 If there are any laboratory problems, inform your regional MassDEP PN contact.

-For the Total Coliform Rule, if a supplier takes a routine sample and it is confirmed positive for E. coli or fecal coliform, the PWS must notify MassDEP by the end of the same day that it is notified by the laboratory.
+For the Revised Total Coliform Rule, if a supplier takes a routine sample and it is confirmed positive for E. coli, the PWS must notify MassDEP by the end of the same day that it is notified by the laboratory.
 The PWS must also collect a set of repeat samples within 24 hours of being notified by the laboratory.
-If a repeat sample is coliform positive, this is an acute Tier 1 violation.
-The clock starts when the water supplier learns of the repeat sample being positive since this is the time of the violation.
+If a repeat sample is total coliform positive, this is an acute Tier 1 violation.
+The clock starts when the water supplier learns of the repeat sample being total coliform positive since this is the time of the violation.

 Will MassDEP provide templates for other violations that were not listed among the current templates?